Welcome to the Student Services page!

 The Satsuma City Schools has approximately 1,425 students enrolled, and we are excited to see continued growth with the addition of a new Pre-K classroom, additional Advanced Placement options, and an engineering focus at Satsuma High School.

 There are approximately 700 students at Robert E. Lee Elementary.
 The faculty/staff breakdown includes 40 teachers, 1 principal, 1 assistant principal, 1 counselor, 1 librarian, and 16 support staff members.
-Mrs. Brenda Sharp is the Principal.
-Many of our elementary staff members are AMSTI certified in mathematics and we are proud of our state of the art science lab where we incorporate LabLearner and FOSS curriculums.
+Many of our elementary staff members are AMSTI certified in mathematics and we are proud of our state-of-the-art science lab where we incorporate LabLearner and FOSS curriculums.
 Advanced students are served in our Gifted program and are offered many opportunities for extended learning.
 Robert E. Lee also boasts a budding Outdoor Classroom environment.

-Under the Student Services section, you can find the 2016-2017 Student Calendar, Elementary School Uniform Guidelines, High School Uniform Guidelines, Code of Student Conduct, and Satsuma Graduation Requirements.
+Under the Student Services section, you can find the Student Calendar, School Uniform Guidelines, Code of Student Conduct, and Satsuma Graduation Requirements.